 Not that anyone cares now, but, back in the day, the Savoy Ballroom really was the focal point of live musical entertainment in Portsmouth.
 There are countless stories of many a Portsmouth couple meeting during its big band days and it was especially popular with local girls meeting American sailors.
 When The Beatles played there for three nights in 1963 to promote the She Loves You tour, people expected this venue to last forever.
 But just like The Cavern Club in Liverpool, in the late 1960’s the musical following grew smaller and the good bands started passing instead of playing, mostly due to the venue’s small size and limited door revenue.
 In 1971, long after The Beatles had left the building and well past the glory days of the old-world crowd of afternoon tea and dancing to the Palm Court Orchestra, the venue changed to its next incarnation and the Nero’s Nightclub was born.

-After picking up the dilapidated Savoy buildings, which included The Savoy Ballroom, for just Five Thousand English Pounds, the new owners, Pleasurama, decided to turn the venue into a modern nightclub using the new “disco” genre.
+After picking up the dilapidated Savoy buildings for a song, which included The Savoy Ballroom, at just Five Thousand English Pounds, the new owners, Pleasurama, decided to turn the venue into a modern nightclub using the new “disco” genre.
 Out with the marble floors, crystal chandeliers and tea dresses of old and in with the 1970’s flares and kipper ties.
 They boarded up all the seafront vista windows, gutted the inside of the venue, put in a 2nd floor and installed a new gaudy front entrance with a huge overhang and the new 1971 discotheque, Nero’s, was born.
 Its full name was actually Nero’s Nite Spot and it came as a total shock to the City of Portsmouth as this new club looked like the owners had gone to Studio 54 in New York City, snorted all the cocaine they could lay their hands on and tried to duplicate the whole NYC experience right back here in Portsmouth.
 The only problem with that story is that Nero’s actually predated all of the world famous clubs of this ilk.
 It wasn’t until 1977 that Steve Rubell and Ian Schrager created Studio 54 in NYC, 1973’s CBGB’s had a completely different vibe and London’s Ronnie Scott’s and The Marquee Club looked positively pedestrian in 1971 compared to Nero’s.
 The only similar club templates that existed in 1971, were the tiny gay underground clubs in NYC like The Loft, Tenth Floor and 12 West.
-These clubs had blossomed from the music being played and mixed DJ David Mancuso in the early 1970s, but Nero’s didn’t look or feel anything like those clubs, it was its own breed.
+These clubs had blossomed from the music being played (and mixed) by the pioneer DJ, David Mancuso, who rose to fame in the early 1970s.
+But Nero’s didn’t look or feel anything like those clubs.
+It was its own breed and it was early, very early.

 Some say that Nero’s was inspired by the famous Romanesque porn movie of the time, Caligula’s Hot Nights, but that movie did not come out until late 1977.
-It is a bold statement to say that Nero’s was the first of its kind, but the closer you look, the more it appears that it really was breaking new ground back in the heady days of 1971, capturing the peace and love music genre and turning it on its head.
-You have to remember, this was only two years after Woodstock happened in Upstate New York, in the halcyon days of Summer of 1969 and the culture looked very different then.
+It is a bold statement to say that Nero’s was the first of its kind, but the closer you look, the more it appears that it really was breaking new ground way back in the heady days of 1971, capturing the peace and love music genre and turning it on its head.
+You have to remember, this was only two years after Woodstock had taken place in Bethel, New York, in the halcyon days of Summer of 1969 and the culture looked very different then.

 Dumb Luck Gets A Teenager Into Nero’s

 I was lucky enough to see Nero’s first hand.
 At fifteen years old, and on a bleak Friday night during the winter in 1981, I managed to get into Nero’s.
 Sure, they had teen nights and school/college rentals of this club (where they did not serve alcohol), but my one and only experience of Nero’s was on a Saturday night, an over eighteen night, late in 1981, long past its heyday as the top club in Portsmouth, but the experience was still something to remember.
 Sure, by then there were other copycat clubs like Martines and Ritzys in Arundel Street.
 There was even The Some Place Else Club in Palmerston Road, but they were all cheap copies of the Nero’s phenomenon.
 I managed to convince the doorman to let me in by name-dropping a former bouncer who I knew had been fired a week earlier.
 Actually, he was still a tenant in my mum’s bed and breakfast and he suggested I give it a try.
-The doorman probably felt bad for him, as they liked him, they parlayed the pity onto me and let me in.
+The doorman probably felt bad for him, as they liked him, they parlayed the pity onto me and was in.
 It is important to note that when I was fifteen years old, I looked like I was ten, so this was something of a feat.
 Bear in mind, it’s just me in Nero’s.
 I mean, on that night, I do not not know anyone else inside Nero’s, so I am not quite sure what I was thinking.
 I did not have any friends at the time who were willing to go up against the notoriously tough Nero’s bouncers, just to be turned away.
 Girls had it so much easier.
 I knew of so many thirteen year old girls at school who would get dressed up and had no problems getting in on an over-18 night.
-So many girls in fact that its still quite disconcerting this many years later just how crazy the times were, I think at that time, there was more underage sex than there was over-the-age-of-consent sex in the club.
+So many girls in fact that its still quite disconcerting just how crazy those times were, I think at that time, there was more underage sex happening inside the club than there was over-age, but no-one seemed to care.

 Nero’s Provided Some Great Memories

 Old people can often talk about how great the good old days were and wax lyrical about just how wonderful everyone and everything was back in the day.
-It is part of the human condition to just remember the good times.
-More often than not, the more time that has passed, the rosier the memories.
-Fortunately I was pretty objective when I visited Nero’s that one time, I just skated in on the tail end of its final act so I was fortunate to get a glimpse of something bigger than I had anticipated at the time and I am grateful to have seen it.
+It is part of the human condition to just remember the good times and pale the bad memories.
+More often than not, the more time that has passed, the rosier the memories become.
+Fortunately I was pretty objective when I visited Nero’s that one time, I just skated in on the tail end of its final act so I was fortunate to get a glimpse of something bigger than I had anticipated at the time and I am grateful to having seen and experienced it.
 Nero’s really was something quite special.
 In researching this story I was amazed to see how many people there are now with their own stories and pictures of their time at the club.
 The same could not be said for the other versions of the club that existed in that space during other times, specifically 5th Avenue and Time.
-(It is probably not fair to lump the original Savoy into that that mix as most people who experienced it are all probably dead now or have dementia).
+It is probably not fair to lump the original Savoy into that that mix as most people who experienced it are all probably dead now or have dementia.
+To them Facebook is something quite different.

 Anyone who was sober enough to remember, will recollect walking into Nero’s, the lobby with the disco ball, past the cloakroom on the left, up the stairs, with the phone booth on the right and then taking a final left turn at the top of the stairs into Nero’s.
-The first time you walked in it was like being born.
-It could be a sensory overload to some.
+The first time you walked in it was like being born into someones nightmare.
+It was a sensory overload to some.
 The smell, the color and the taste, yes the taste, of everything Nero’s had to offer.
-This club with four bars and two dance floors that could hold up to 2,000 people a night seared a strong memory it into my young and somewhat naive mind.
+This club with four bars and two dance floors that could hold up to 2,000 people a night seared a strong memory it into my young and somewhat impressionable mind.
 It was as if the scene had been plucked directly from a roman emperors private quarters, all the things you thought people did in a nightclub, but never actually saw, until now.
 You half expected Caligula to welcome you to his fantasy land.

 This was a scene that hipsters of the day must have experienced nightly and it would be my first and last experience of 1970’s disco style Nero’s nightclub, as it shuttered its doors in 1982, before I even reached the legal age of eighteen.
 In early 1983, 5th Avenue was born and that’s when the club entered a new chapter in its storied history.